zsb8/Python_PrivateLibPackage_GIS_DataTools/README.md

 ~~~
 ![image](https://user-images.githubusercontent.com/75282285/196704838-7a1d62fe-f19b-4931-8b71-936a6d818603.png)

-# Judge if the point in the area with geopandas.
+# Judge if the point in the area
-This is a simple sample:
+This is a simple sample.
+Two ways.
+## (1) Use geopandas
 ~~~
 import geopandas
 import pandas as pd